miciek/immutability-against-the-machine/README.md

 # Immutability Against The Machine

 This repository contains the code example used in my talk: "Immutability Against The Machine".
-The code is a simplified version of the example from the ["Grokking Functional Programming"](https://github.com/miciek/grokkingfp-examples).
+The code is a simplified version of the example from the ["Grokking Functional Programming"](https://michalplachta.com/book).

+All the resources, slides, and links for this talk can be found [here](https://michalplachta.com/talks/#immutability-against-the-machine).

 ### Abstract